sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/README.md

 ## Overview

-The Standalone Node solution, designed to enable Edge AI applications evaluation on Intel platform is designed to empower enterprise customers and developers by providing a rapid and efficient means to familiarize, evaluate, and trial Edge AI applications on Intel Architecture-based platforms.
+The Edge Microvisor Toolkit Standalone Node is designed to empower enterprise customers and developers by providing a rapid and efficient means to familiarize, evaluate, and trial Edge AI applications on Intel Architecture-based platforms.
 This comprehensive solution stack includes the edge-optimized immutable Edge Microvisor Toolkit, integrated with Kubernetes and foundational extensions, enabling the deployment of both cloud-native